Airbnb vs Hotel: Which Is Actually Cheaper?

 The Group Math: Where Airbnb Usually Wins

-Furthermore, the communal space in a rental—living rooms, patios, and dining areas—provides value that is difficult to quantify but essential for group dynamics.
-In a hotel, "hanging out" usually requires congregating in one person's bedroom or paying for drinks at the hotel bar.
-For the multi-generational traveler or the "digital nomad" collective, the price-per-head on a rental is significantly lower.
+Communal space in a rental — living rooms, patios, dining areas — also provides value that is difficult to quantify but essential for group dynamics.
+In a hotel, "hanging out" usually means congregating in one person's bedroom or paying for drinks at the hotel bar.
+For multi-generational trips or "digital nomad" collectives, the per-head cost on a rental is meaningfully lower.

 Smart ways to keep going